 So this is the idea.
 We've all been touched by the tragedy of September 11th in some way.
 Some of us lost loved ones, while others witnessed the events first hand.
-In some cases we have no direct connection to the tragedy whatsoever, but we still share a patriotic kinship that keeps the tragedy near to all of our hearts.
+In some cases we have no direct connection to the tragedy whatsoever, but we still share a patriotic kinship that keeps the tragedy near to our hearts.

 In 1963 America didn't have an Internet.
 America didn't have play-by-play newscasts recorded, pre-recorded or archived daily and readily available via a click or two of the mouse.
 Today we do.
 So while it's all still on our minds, it seems only natural that we look for somewhere to put it down and share our stories with loved ones, friends, or even (and especially) perfect strangers.

 Share your feelings.
 Share your thoughts.
 Share your story.
 And in this, let's find a way to bring this nation together.

 It was as if everyone in that church understood, the world had to change, that we had to change to rise above events like 9/11 and be a more united planet.